Paul Tracy: Junior racing career

 Tracy competed in the ten-round New Zealand International Formula Pacific championship in early 1988, finishing third with David Brabham, with two wins at Timaru International Motor Raceway, four podium finishes, and one pole in a Ralt RT4-Ford for Graeme Lawrence Autosport.
-He switched to the Hemelgarn Racing team and progressed to the higher-tier American Racing Series (ARS) (Note: The ARS was later renamed to Indy Lights.)—Championship Auto Racing Teams' (CART) developmental series— for the 1988 season with sponsorship funding acquired by his father.
+He switched to the Hemelgarn Racing team and progressed to the American Racing Series (ARS) (Note: The ARS was later renamed to Indy Lights.)—Championship Auto Racing Teams' (CART) developmental series— for the 1988 season with sponsorship funding acquired by his father.
 Driving the outdated, standard March 86A-Buick V6 Wildcat car raced by all ARS participants, Tracy won the season-opening round at Phoenix Raceway but unreliability and accidents affected the rest of his season with four more top-tens.
 He finished tenth in the final standings with 58 points and was voted ARS Rookie of the Year.

 Tracy's father formed the Maple Leaf Racing team for his son to race in the 1989 ARS season after Tracy was reportedly one of three drivers considered to drive for Footwork's Japanese Formula 3000 squad.
 He finished in the top ten five times in eleven races, with best finishes of second place at Phoenix and Portland International Raceway due to his retirement from most races, and finished eighth in the drivers' championship with 65 points.
 Tracy also finished fifth in the 1989 Corvette Challenge round at Toronto with Jumbo Racing.
 In November 1989, he tested a Reynard Formula 3000 car for Eddie Jordan Racing at Silverstone Circuit to evaluate him as a full-time driver for the 1990 International Formula 3000 Championship but declined team owner Eddie Jordan's offer of a race seat due to the trouble of attracting Canadian sponsors.